Thatchanon-anancharoenkij/Thatchanon-anancharoenkij.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at Chiang Mai University
+subtitle: PhD Student in Applied Statistics @ CMU | Researcher in Causal Inference and Statistical Learning

 profile:
   align: right